elatov/elatov.github.io/_posts/2012-09-17-setup-apple-wireless-keyboard-via-bluetooth-on-fedora-17.md

 ### Step 5: Pair with the Bluetooth Keyboard

 There has been a lot of changes between bluez version 3 and 4.
-Check out &#8220;<a href="http://blog.projectnibble.org/2010/08/08/how-ubuntus-broken-bluetooth-support-came-to-be/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blog.projectnibble.org/2010/08/08/how-ubuntus-broken-bluetooth-support-came-to-be/']);">How Ubuntu’s broken bluetooth support came to be</a>&#8220;.
+Check out "<a href="http://blog.projectnibble.org/2010/08/08/how-ubuntus-broken-bluetooth-support-came-to-be/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blog.projectnibble.org/2010/08/08/how-ubuntus-broken-bluetooth-support-came-to-be/']);">How Ubuntu’s broken bluetooth support came to be</a>".
 With version 3 you could use the instructions laid out in the following articles:

 *   <a href="http://wiki.debian.org/BluetoothUser" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.debian.org/BluetoothUser']);">Using Bluetooth in a Debian system</a>
 *   <a href="http://www.techrepublic.com/blog/opensource/set-up-a-bluetooth-keyboard-and-mouse-in-fedora-10/398" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.techrepublic.com/blog/opensource/set-up-a-bluetooth-keyboard-and-mouse-in-fedora-10/398']);">Set up a bluetooth keyboard and mouse in Fedora 10</a>
 *   <a href="https://help.ubuntu.com/community/BluetoothSetup" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://help.ubuntu.com/community/BluetoothSetup']);">BluetoothSetup</a>

 But I was on version 4 and it uses **dbus** to connect to the device.
-From what I&#8217;ve read you should be able to run &#8216;**bluez-simple-agent**&#8216;, &#8216;**simple-agent**&#8216; , or &#8216;**bluetooth-agent**&#8216;.
+From what I've read you should be able to run '**bluez-simple-agent**', '**simple-agent**' , or '**bluetooth-agent**'.
 For more info check out:

 *   <a href="http://forums.fedoraforum.org/showthread.php?t=278226" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forums.fedoraforum.org/showthread.php?t=278226']);">Bluetooth paring from command line?</a>
 *   <a href="http://www.ctheroux.com/2012/08/a-step-by-step-guide-to-setup-a-bluetooth-keyboard-and-mouse-on-the-raspberry-pi/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.ctheroux.com/2012/08/a-step-by-step-guide-to-setup-a-bluetooth-keyboard-and-mouse-on-the-raspberry-pi/']);">A Step By Step Guide To Setup A Bluetooth Keyboard And Mouse On The Raspberry PI</a>
 *   <a href="http://www.linuxquestions.org/questions/linux-wireless-networking-41/setting-up-bluez-with-a-passkey-pin-to-be-used-as-headset-for-iphone-816003/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.linuxquestions.org/questions/linux-wireless-networking-41/setting-up-bluez-with-a-passkey-pin-to-be-used-as-headset-for-iphone-816003/']);">Setting up BlueZ with a passkey/PIN</a>

-But on my fedora install I couldn&#8217;t find any of those tools.
+But on my fedora install I couldn't find any of those tools.
 I then ran into <a href="http://wiki.openmoko.org/wiki/Manually_using_Bluetooth" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.openmoko.org/wiki/Manually_using_Bluetooth']);">Manually using Bluetooth</a>.
 From that article:

 > Please keep in mind that whenever hcid or pand or hidd are mentioned it means that instructions are applicable only to bluez3 systems which is deprecated ages ago.
-Modern bluez4 uses only one daemon &#8211; bluetoothd and you are supposed to use dbus api directly to configure it.
+Modern bluez4 uses only one daemon - bluetoothd and you are supposed to use dbus api directly to configure it.
 For pairing from command line use simple-agent script.

 That article also had link to the **simple-agent** script.
 Here is the <a href="http://git.kernel.org/?p=bluetooth/bluez.git;a=blob_plain;f=test/simple-agent;hb=HEAD" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://git.kernel.org/?p=bluetooth/bluez.git;a=blob_plain;f=test/simple-agent;hb=HEAD']);">link</a> and here is another <a href="http://gitorious.org/bluez/mainline/blobs/master/test/simple-agent" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://gitorious.org/bluez/mainline/blobs/master/test/simple-agent']);">link</a>.
-It&#8217;s a python script which runs all the necessary **dbus** calls to pair the devices.
+It's a python script which runs all the necessary **dbus** calls to pair the devices.
 You could probably run the **dbus** calls your self, here are some articles which have examples of the **dbus** calls:

 *   <a href="http://zitzlinux.wordpress.com/2011/02/28/connecting-bluetooth-devices-from-command-line/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://zitzlinux.wordpress.com/2011/02/28/connecting-bluetooth-devices-from-command-line/']);">Connecting Bluetooth devices from command line</a>
 *   <a href="http://wiki.openmoko.org/wiki/Freedom_Slim_Keyboard" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.openmoko.org/wiki/Freedom_Slim_Keyboard']);">Freedom Slim Keyboard</a>